Documentation, Examples, and Software for SPARC Map Reuse

 In the SPARC generic scaffold workflow we finish the workflow exporting the view.
 The exported files can be configured to export to the derivative directory of a SPARC dataset.
 It is usual to export these files to a directory named scaffold in the derivative directory.

-There are two types of export formats; webGL, and thumbnail.
+There are four types of export formats; STL, VTK, webGL, and thumbnail.
+The STL and VTK exports the scaffold in STL and VTK format respectively for reuse of the scaffold with other software (see Scaffold Mapping Tools: Reusing Scaffolds).
 The webGL export is a format that ScaffoldVuer (see below) can consume and render the exported data in the browser.
 The thumbnail export is a JPEG image which is used to give visual feedback on the exported data without actually loading the data in ScaffoldVuer.

 When the correct annotation is stored in the dataset and uploaded to the SPARC Portal the SPARC Portal is able to interpret the exported data and create an interactive view of the organ scaffold in the browser.